SANJAY87294/1SystemHealthMonitoringScript/README.md

-Python script to monitor the health of a Linux system.
+## Python script to monitor the health of a Linux system.
 It checks CPU usage, memory usage, disk space, and the number of running processes against predefined thresholds.
 If any metric exceeds the thresholds, an alert is logged to both the console and a log file.

+## How to use

 python
 Copy code